scala/scala-lang/_posts/2020-02-20-community-build.md

 The 2.13 build is now 100% green on JDK 11.
 That's because:

 * Support for JDK 11 in Scala and sbt has improved.
-* Across the Scala ecosystem, maintainers have increasingly added JDK 11 to their own CI matrices.
+* Across the Scala and Java ecosystems, maintainers have increasingly added JDK 11 to their own CI matrices.
 * We report JDK 11 related issues to upstream maintainers.